VOICE TEACHER // PERFORMING ARTIST

 — Silke

-— Marie
+— Jeffrey

 “I’ve been singing my whole life and although I always enjoy it, I had lost my passion for it.
 Thanks to my lessons with David, I’ve fallen back in love with making music and singing.
 His approach opened up a pathway to reconnect with sound and experience its healing properties.
 My passion for singing has been restored and it continues to grow thanks to David.”